burgercrisis/DrivenByMoss-SCALES/devplans/push-parameter-sequencer-mode.md

   - Ensure they don't conflict with clip-level or track-level routing.

 This document defines the MVP behaviour and structure for the Push Parameter Sequencer mode as an automation layer that integrates tightly with Bitwig clips and existing note sequencers, using the same instrument channel and leveraging Bitwig's internal ramping between CC points.

+---

+## Status & rollout tracking

+Implementation progress and rollout decisions for this mode and its Note/Play selector slots are tracked centrally in `devplans/status.md` under *Sequencer Modes & Note/Play Selector*.